basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 Above, we create a bucket type with `n_val` set to `2`.

-Riak also allows clients to supply an *R value* on each direct fetch.
+Riak also allows clients to supply an *R value* on each direct read.
 The R value represents the number of Riak nodes that must return results for a read before the read is considered successful.
 This allows Riak to provide read availability even when nodes are down or laggy.

-Let's create and activate a bucket type with `r` set to 1
+Let's create and activate a bucket type with `r` set to `1`.

 ```bash
 riak-admin bucket-type create r_equals_1 '{"props":{"r":1}}'